Nitesh-thapliyal/Live-Video-Stream-App/README.md

 ## Live-Stream-App

-Live Stream App is a program made using Socket Programming using TCP protocol.
+Live Stream App is a program made using Socket Programming and OpenCV.
+In Socket Programming TCP protocol is used .

 ### Socket Programming